decentraland/decentraland-npc-utils/README.md

 In order to test changes made to this repository in active scenes, do the following:

+1. Run `npm run build` for the internal files of the library to be generated
-1. Run `npm run link` on this repository
+2. Run `npm run link` on this repository
+3. On a new Decentraland scene, import this library as you normally would and include the tests you need
-2. On the scene directory, after you installed the dependency, run `npm link @dcl/npc-scene-utils`
+4. On the scene directory, run `npm link @dcl/npc-scene-utils`

+> Note: When done testing, run `npm unlink` on both folders, so that the scene stops using the local version of the library.

 ## CI/CD